choria-legacy/marionette-collective/website/reference/plugins/application.md

 You can use the normal _exit_ Ruby method at any time to exit your application and you can supply any exit code as normal.

-As of version 1.3.3 the supplied applications have a standard exit code convention, if you want your applications to exhibit the same behavior use the _halt_ helper.
+The supplied applications have a standard exit code convention, if you want your applications to exhibit the same behavior use the _halt_ helper.
 The exit codes are below:

 |Code|Description                                          |
 |----|-----------------------------------------------------|